BerndWessels/react-webpack/README.md

 # Overview

-This is a template you can fork and clone to develop React SPA Websites.
+This is a template you can fork and clone to develop data driven React/Relay SPA Websites using a single GraphQL endpoint.

-It also shows how to integrate access to a database like mysql or postgres.
+It also shows how to integrate access to databases like mysql or postgres.

+# Babel 6

+Starting with version 0.2.0 we moved on to Babel 6.

+If for any reason you have to stick to Babel 5 then use 0.1.x versions of this repo.

+Some of the modules might still be a bit wonky since Babel 6 support is just slowly making it into the eco-system.

+    "babel-plugin-react-transform": "^2.0.0-beta1",
+    "babel-preset-es2015": "^6.0.0",
+    "babel-preset-react": "^6.0.0",
+    "babel-preset-stage-0": "^6.0.0",

+Make sure you get the latest versions.
+Otherwise you might run into bugs that have already been fixed.

+Also keep an eye on `babel-plugin-react-transform`.
+It is still experimental but will hopefully soon become stable.

 # Features
 * React